How it Works:

 1. Choose the length of your visit.
 (2hr, 3hr & 4hr options)

-2. Choose from the workshops below that you’d like your students to enjoy:
+2. Choose from the workshops below that you’d like your students to enjoy.
+We recommend to mix and match workshops from different categories so that students will enjoy all areas of the farm.

-- 2 hr Trip – choose up to 2 workshops
+• 2 hr Trip – choose 2 workshops

-- 3 hr Trip – choose up to 3 workshops
+• 3 hr Trip – choose 3 workshops

-- 4 hr Trip – choose up to 4 workshops
+• 4 hr Trip – choose 4 workshops

 The Fiber Farm